BIGJRA/BIGJRA.github.io/rejuv.md

 alt="A picture containing colorful Description automatically generated" />

-Return to the past again and give the guy on Route 2 some research notes so he’ll finally move out of the way.
+Return to the past again and give the guy on Route 2 some research notes so he'll finally move out of the way.
 At night only, you can get:

 ZCell 095: Route 2